-Wear safety glasses or goggles, or a face shield (with safety glasses or goggles).
+Wear safety glasses with side shields or safety goggles, or a face shield (with safety glasses or goggles).

 Wear hearing protection that is suitable for the level and frequency of the noise you are exposed to in the woodworking area.

-- Wear protective footwear when required.
+Wear protective footwear when required.

 Use the cutter (and spindle speed / RPM) suited for the job.

 Remove all wrenches and tools used in the set up from the table.

 Check moving parts of the shaper periodically such as belts and pulleys for signs of wear; also check the spindle for burrs or for excessive runout.

 Make sure all guards are in proper position.

 Use jig fixtures, holders, and hold-down push blocks.
 Fasten the work securely in a jig.
 When a table guide pin is used, make sure it is adjusted and will not slip.

 Cut with the grain rather than against it.